oddbird/oddsite/content/work/quarqnet.rst

 User Story
 ~~~~~~~~~~

-Our tab solution for the Bug Story
+Our tab iteration for the previous user story
-clarified navigation flow
+successfully clarified navigation flow
 between activity data and list views,
+but, not surprisingly,
+usability testing identified
-but created a new UX problem.
+a new UX problem to solve.
 The tabs hid too much of the map
 from the user's view,
 especially on small, mobile screens.